The Service Ministry Team and Epiphany are very active group that focuses on outreach projects to supporting individuals or groups in need.

 The Books are free, please take as many as you like, and you are also welcome to donate gently used books.

 Other ongoing service projects and organizations we support include:

-- SWEM (Southwest Ecumenical Ministry) – SWEM Walk and Assembling Christmas meal boxes is an annual event.
+- Southwest Ecumenical Ministry(SWEM)- assembling Blessing Bags and Christmas meal boxes on an annual basis

-- Epiphany has collected clothing and supplies, held spaghetti dinners, and otherwise supported this organization in its work addressing poverty and supporting people in eastern Kentucky and across Appalachia.
+- Christian Appalachian Project (CAP)- fund raisers to support this organization in its work addressing poverty and supporting people in eastern Kentucky and across Appalachia.